tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 complexity ("number of hops") or the details -- but that's not always the case.

 Well, he won't allow commenting on his blog, so I'm forced to formulate my response here :)
-Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover some broader aspects of the issue... and it kept getting longer and longer, until I got this OMG-behemoth of a blog post.
-So I'm attaching a **TL;DR info box**:
+Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover the broader aspects of the issue...
+However, it just kept getting longer and longer, until I got this behemoth of a blog post, so I'm attaching a **TL;DR info box**:

 > * Transparent object proxying is only the logical way to extend RPCs to duck-typed languages
 > * Asking for a *clear distinction* between local and remote objects ultimately means you're